In addition to collecting Syslog messages, you can configure the Log Decoder to forward Syslog messages to another Syslog receiver.

 The Log Decoder must be in the Started state before you can configure Syslog Forwarding.
 To configure Syslog Forwarding:

-- Configure Log Decoder application layer rules (Application rules) to tag Syslog messages with metadata that instructs NetWitness Suite to forward the messages:
+Configure Log Decoder application layer rules (Application rules) to tag Syslog messages with metadata that instructs NetWitness Platform to forward the messages:

 - In the Services view, select a Log Decoder, and in the Actions column, select > View > Explore.